ankane/pgslice/README.md

 ## Sample Output

 pgslice prints the SQL commands that were executed on the server.
 To print without executing, use the `--dry-run` option.
-The sample output is for Postgres 11.

 ```sh
 pgslice prep visits created_at month